hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/interviews/364_with_the_swami_vivekananda_at_madura.md

 for the purpose of manifestation of the world's creation?

 *A*. — The question itself is most illogical.
-Brahman is *Avângmanasogocharam*, meaning that which is incapable of being grasped by word and mind.
+Brahman is *Avāngmanasogocharam*, meaning that which is incapable of being grasped by word and mind.
 Whatever lies beyond the region of space, time and causation cannot be conceived by the human mind, and the function of logic and enquiry lies only within the region of space, time, and causation.
 While that is so, it is a vain attempt to question about what lies beyond the possibilities of human conception.

-*Q*. — Here and there attempts are made to import into the Purânas hidden ideas which are said to have been allegorically represented.
+*Q*. — Here and there attempts are made to import into the Purānas hidden ideas which are said to have been allegorically represented.
 Sometimes it is said that the Puranas need not contain any historical truth, but are mere representations of the highest ideals illustrated with fictitious characters.
-Take for instance, Vishnupurâna, Râmâyana, or Bhârata.
+Take for instance, Vishnupurāna, Rāmāyana, or Bhārata.
 Do they contain historical veracity or are they mere allegorical representations of metaphysical truths, or are they representations of the highest ideals for the conduct of humanity, or are they mere epic poems such as those of Homer?